-For many advisory third parties and individuals looking to raise funds of a relatively complex nature we are seen as the first port of call.
+For many advisory third parties and individuals looking to raise funds of a relatively complex nature, we are seen as the first port of call.
 While we have addressed similar individual issues on numerous occasions in the past, it is very rare to see these individual challenges come together in one case study.
 On the plus side, the fact that there was a respected trustee company sitting between the settlor and the property would ultimately give lenders an enhanced degree of confidence.

-The key to finding funding partners for what can appear to be relatively complex scenario is to address each individual challenge.
+The key to finding funding partners for what can appear to be a relatively complex scenario is to address each individual challenge.
 This enabled us to identify a group of lenders with whom we have dealt with in the past on similar but not exact scenarios.
 As we already had a rapport with these potential lenders we were comfortable in expanding the criteria and working with them to supply the relevant documentation.
 The issue of identification documentation was addressed relatively early in the process with alternative non-traditional paperwork provided.
-This was accepted by the lenders and as a consequence we were able to move on to the actual fundraising.
+This was accepted by the lenders and as a consequence, we were able to move on to the actual fundraising.

 The exact details of the funding solution were as follows:-